trisacrypto/trisa/docs/content/gds/members.en.md

 			tls.TLS_RSA_WITH_AES_128_GCM_SHA256,
 		},
 		ClientAuth: tls.RequireAndVerifyClientCert, // this will ensure an mTLS connection
-		ClientCAs:  m.Pool, // m.Pool is a *x509.CertPool
+		ClientCAs:  m.Pool, // m.Pool is a *x509.CertPool that must contain the RA and IA public certs from your TRISA certificate chain
 	}

     var creds *credentials.TransportCredentials